lowryel/DevOps_Microservices/README.md

 This repository is associated with Cloud DevOps ND - Course 04 - Microservices at Scale using AWS & Kubernetes.
 In here, you'll find:
 1. Supporting material used in the video demonstration in the course
-1. Starting code for a project, in which you can containerize and deploy a machine learning srevice using Kubernetes.
+1. Starting code for a project, in which you can containerize and deploy a machine learning service using Kubernetes.

 ---